-The early years of the 21st century were marked a series of global events that risked fueling polarization between societies in the Mediterranean region, from September 11 and the ‘War on Terror’ to the invasion of Iraq and Madrid bombings.
+The early years of the 21st century were marked by a series of global events that risked fueling polarisation between societies in the Mediterranean region, from September 11 and the ‘War on Terror’ to the invasion of Iraq and Madrid bombings.

 We were created on the political initiative of the President of the European Commission Romano Prodi, “to take action to restart dialogue and defuse the risk of a clash of civilizations”.

 A High Level Advisory Group was formed by Prodi to explore the roots of polairsation between societies, taking into account the impact of conflicts in the Mediterranean and the broader context of economic globalisation, immigration and “identity”.
 In its Report, that continues to serve as operational blueprint for the Foundation, the High-Level Group stress education, skills and media to renew cultural dialogue, and foresee the centrality of civil society and investment in youth.

 Originally called the “Euro-Mediterranean Foundation for Dialogue between Cultures”, the Foundation was given the name of the late Swedish Foreign Minister Anna Lindh, who was assassinated in 2003 in an act of hate crime; Anna’s lifetime commitment to equal partnership between the North and South, and to multilateral partnership action, became a guiding principle for our work.